inmyth/practice/ORACLE_JAVA8.md

 - if a class implements two interfaces that have the same default method (name and signature) then compiler will throw an error EXCEPT if the class overrides the duplicate methods
 - order of initiation
 ```
-- superclass
+- static variables and static initializers from top, this happend on class loader
-- static variables and static initializers from top
+- superclass constructors
 - instance variables and instance initializers from top
 - constructor
 ```